-The School of Journalism & Broadcasting at Western Kentucky University invites you and your students to attend its annual Journalism Scholars Day each fall.
-The date will be announced near the beginning of the school year.
+The School of Journalism & Broadcasting at Western Kentucky University invites you and your students to attend its annual Journalism Scholars Day Friday, Nov.
+16, 2018.
 The conference includes breakout sessions taught by WKU faculty, students and industry professionals as well as the yearbook Mark of Excellence awards ceremony.
 The free program is designed to motivate, challenge and inform you and your students.

 Who should you bring?

 All yearbook, newspaper, multimedia and broadcasting students as well as students who are interested in journalism, broadcasting, advertising and public relations as a career would benefit from the day's activities.

 During breakout sessions, you and your students will learn new skills and discover better ways of creating and producing your stories and images.
 Most of all, you will find that you and many others from around the state all share a passion for telling their school's story and in creating quality journalistic publications and broadcasts.

 The conference will be held on Friday, Nov.
 16, 2018.
 Registration begins at 8:30 a.m.
 Central time in Downing Student Union.
 There will also be an info fair during that time to learn about opportunities available at WKU.
 A variety of breakout sessions will be offered from 9 to 11:35 a.m. followed by the yearbook awards ceremony, which will conclude by 12:30 p.m..
 Following the breakout sessions there will be tours available of the School of Journalism & Broadcasting, radio and television studios, the College Heights Herald and Talisman publication offices and Jody Richards Hall (home to the School of Journalism & Broadcasting).
 Just let Sam Oldenburg know in advance if your group would like a tour so arrangements can be made.
 Lunch will be on your own, however you are welcome to take advantage of our on-campus dining facilities.